munim110/ar_downscaling/README.md

 `/mos_baseline`, `/rf_baseline`, `/svr_baseline`: Notebooks for training and evaluating the three traditional machine learning baselines to demonstrate the "Statistical Similarity Trap."

+`/unet_final`: The `UNet_Training.ipynb` notebook contains the final U-Net training with smart sampling and weighted loss.

-`/decoupled`: The `Forecast and Diagnose.ipyn`b notebook contains the final, two-stage pipeline, combining the Stage 1 forecast engine and the Stage 2 diagnostic engine.
+`/dart`: The `HiPEEF_Training.ipynb` notebook contains the final, two-stage pipeline, combining the Stage 1 forecast engine and the Stage 2 diagnostic engine.

 *3. Results and Figure*s (`/visuals`)
 The /visuals directory contains the final output figures used in the paper.